Waveney Valley line

 The Waveney Valley line was a branch line running from Tivetshall in Norfolk to Beccles in Suffolk connecting the Great Eastern Main Line at Tivetshall with the East Suffolk line at Beccles.
-It provided services to Norwich, Great Yarmouth, Lowestoft, Ipswich and many other smaller towns in Suffolk with additional services to London.
+It provided services to Norwich, Great Yarmouth, Lowestoft, Ipswich and many other towns in Suffolk with additional services to London.
 It was named after the River Waveney which follows a similar route.

 History

-The line was authorised by the Waveney Valley Railway Act on 3 July 1851.
+The line was authorised by the Waveney Valley Railway Act 1851 (14 & 15 Vict. c. lxvi) on 3 July 1851.
 The line opened in stages, firstly from Tivetshall to Harleston on 1 December 1855, then to Bungay on 2 November 1860, and finally to Beccles.
 When the line was completed it was incorporated into the Great Eastern Railway.
 The line then became part of the LNER on 1 January 1923.